ardab-0/GalvoTracker/README.md

 2.1) Scripts

+All scripts can be run with command: **python script_name.py**
 - calibrate.py : It is the main calibration program.
 Used together with chessboard calibration pattern on top of the calibration pattern.
 Sensor plate is used to detect the position of the laser.
 - calibrate_color.py : Calibration is done by placing a target plane in front of the direction mirror.
 Laser color is used to detect laser position.
-- visualize_calibration_points.py : It displays the recorded calibration points in 3D
+- visualize_calibration_points.py : It displays the recorded calibration points in 3D.
-- measure_calibration_error_with_target_plane.py : It measures the calibration error by scanning around the detector and finding its cente location.
+- measure_calibration_error_with_target_plane.py : It measures the calibration error by scanning around the detector and finding its center location.
 Measurement is done by pressing "m" key.
 - point_laser_to_mouse_position.py : Test script to check depth camera and mirror controller integration.
-It points the laser to mouse location.
+Color camera output is displayed and mouse is used to point the laser to specified point.
-- pywhycon_track_target_with_laser.py : System points the laser to marker position.
+- pywhycon_track_target_with_laser.py : WHYCon marker is used to detect the target.
+Target position is extracted in §D and deflection mirror is used to point the laser to target position.
 It is the combination of all parts of the system.
 - mirror_gui.py : Simple GUI program to control mirror.
 3D coordinates are entered with sliders and laser is pointed to entered position.